Faster, Pussycat! Kill! Kill!: Filming

-Faster, Pussycat! had a modest budget of about $45,000 and was shot in black and white in order to save money.
+Faster, Pussycat! had a budget of approximately $45,000 and was shot in black and white in order to save money.

 The film began shooting at the Pussycat Club, a strip club in Van Nuys, before moving on to the California desert later that night.
 The film's early racing scene was shot on the dry salt flats of Cuddeback Lake, the gas station scene was filmed in the town of Randsburg, and the scenes at the Old Man's house at Ollie Peche's Musical Wells Ranch outside the town of Mojave.
 During principal photography, the cast and crew stayed at the Adobe Motel in Johannesburg.

-Meyer, who got his start making movies while serving in the US Army's 166th Signal Photographic Company during World War II, had a reputation for running strictly regimented film shoots with a small crew composed largely of former Army buddies.
+Meyer, who got his start making films while serving in the US Army's 166th Signal Photographic Company during World War II, had a reputation for running strictly regimented film shoots with a small crew composed largely of former Army buddies.
 Actor Charles Napier, who appeared in five of Meyer's films, said that "Working with Russ Meyer was like being in the first wave landing in Normandy during World War II."
 Meyer considered the Faster, Pussycat! shoot no different, saying "It was the usual thing with me.
 It's like being in the military.
 Everybody has to get up and do their jobs to get things together, and that's it."
 Meyer's directorial style and the rules he imposed upon cast and crew caused clashes with his equally strong-willed star, Tura Satana.

-There was also friction between Susan Bernard and her director and co-stars, much of which they attributed to the presence of her mother on the set (necessitated by Bernard's being a sixteen-year-old minor at the time).
+There was also friction between Susan Bernard and her director and co-stars, much of which they attributed to the presence of her mother on the set (necessitated by Bernard's being a sixteen-year-old at the time).
 Bernard has said in interviews that she was truly scared of Satana, and some have thought that this contributed to her performance as a frightened kidnapping victim.